mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 - Forces changes to existing transaction building workflows that use HTTP(S)

-- Remaining transaction options (Tor, armored slate, file) may not be appealing for services already exclusively using HTTP(S)
+- Remaining transaction options (Slatepack via Tor and armored message) may not be appealing for services already exclusively using HTTP(S)

 - Forces "always on" wallet listeners to use Tor or to build out logic to support handling armored slates in the UX flow